What is an ISA Certified Arborist?

-Certified Arborists are individuals who have achieved a level of knowledge in the art and science of tree care through experience and by passing a comprehensive examination developed by some of the nations leading experts on tree care.
+ISA Certified Arborists have passed a standardized industry test and had a minimum of one year of on-the-job experience.
+ISA Certified Arborist are individuals who have shown they know about the art and science of tree care through both experience and by passing a comprehensive examination developed by some of the nations leading experts on tree care.
 Certified Arborists must also continue their education to maintain their certification.

 What does ISA stand for?

 FACT: Topping trees damages the trees defense system, destroys the normal aesthetic beauty, and changes the structure of the trunk, and tree, forever.
+Topped trees are trees that have been cut back using large cuts at points designed to make the tree smaller without enhancing or forethought to the future structural integrity and growth response.
 Trees that have been topped actually become UNSAFE, or increasingly hazardous, over time.
 Topped trees have to rely on using stored energy because the canopy is gone.
 The leaves are the food factories.
 Many trees resprout profusely after topping in an attempt to regain their canopy.
-This uses up stored energy and results in many branches with weak attachments.
-The topped tree is prone to pests and pathogens because its normal state of being has been so disrupted (it's stressed) and doesn't have enough vigor and vitality to fight off disease.
+This uses up stored energy that could otherwise be used on wood decay resistance and wood strength.
+The resprouts from topping cuts can result in many competing branches all with weak attachments.
+A topped tree is more prone to attack by pests and pathogens because its normal state of being has been so disrupted (it's stressed) and doesn't have enough vigor and vitality to fight off disease.

 Is the big tree next to my house dangerous?

 This depends on many factors.
 Not all tree species have the same wood strength, and ability to wall off decay.
 What species is your tree?
 Is your tree in a current state of good health?
 Has there been any root zone construction or disturbance in the last 5-10 years?
-Are there dead branches and/or signs of wood decay?
+Are there dead branches and/or signs of wood decay fungus, like mushrooms?
 If you have concerns, then call us.
-We can identify potential risks and discuss choices to reduce, or mitigate, any hazardous situations.
+We can identify potential risks and outline choices to reduce, and mitigate any hazardous situations.

 What should I know about stump grinding?

-A stump grinder is a 3-ft wide self propelled machine with spinning teeth that chip away at the stump turning it into mulch.
-Stump grinding is necessary when replanting has to occur in the same location, for example in sidewalk planting strips or to stop a stump from resprouting.
+A stump grinder is a 3-ft wide self propelled machine with spinning teeth that grinds away a stump turning it into wood chips.
+Stump grinding can remove a stump to below the ground surface so that grass or mulch can then be applied to a more uniform ground surface.
+Stump grinding is also necessary when replanting needs to occur in the same location, Trees removed, for example in sidewalk planting strips should be replaced with a new tree.
+For tree species prone to resprouting, stump grinding can remove the living stump to 8-12-inches below ground usually stopping any resprouting.
 But not all stumps can be accessed by a stump grinder and not all stumps need to be ground out.
 A stump can be cut at ground level and then covered with mulch.
 Allowed to break down over time, stumps and roots provide nutrients as they break down, acting like slow release fertilizer.
 Contact us for a free estimate.

 Why would I want to convert my tree into a wildlife snag?